-A spinoff of our much-raved-about soft ‘n chewy bagels, these paleo and keto blueberry bagels are nothing short of spectacular!
-Soft, chewy, with a killer taste (i.e. no eggy or cheesy business here!) and bursting with summer berries.
+A spinoff of my much raved about soft ‘n chewy bagels, these paleo and keto blueberry bagels are nothing short of spectacular! i.e. no eggy or cheesy business here!

 Gluten Free, Paleo & Keto Blueberry Bagels

 These low carb and grain free blueberry bagels are ahhh-mazing guys!
 And if you’ve already met our soft ‘n fluffy sandwich bread (or proper cinnamon rolls!), you already know we don’t mess around when it comes to bread.

 Plus, you’ll be pleasantly surprised how easy it is to whip them up!
 And, they keep well at room temp for about 3 days (becoming softer, but can still be enjoyed sans toasting!)

 p.s.
 They’re just 3-4g net carbs per (full-sized!) bagel (depending on amount of blueberries added).

 Because the keto grain free flours do not cook in water, doing a traditional bagel recipe (i.e. boiling them before baking!) unfortunately just isn’t possible.
 Still, the results are outstanding.